Djnirds1984/Billing-Manager-V3/README.md

     ```

 2.  **Install Dependencies:**
-    Run these commands from the project's **root directory** to install packages for both servers.
+    Run this command from the project's **root directory** to install all necessary packages for the server.
     ```bash
-    # Install for UI Server (proxy)
+    # Install dependencies for the main server
     npm install --prefix proxy

-    # Install for API Backend Server
-    npm install --prefix api-backend
     ```

 3.  **Start with PM2:**
-    These commands start both servers as persistent, named processes.
+    This command starts the server as a persistent, named process.
     ```bash
     # First, stop and delete any old running processes to ensure a clean start.
-    # This only removes apps from PM2's list, it does NOT delete your files.
     pm2 delete all

-    # Start the UI server (port 3001)
+    # Start the unified server (runs on localhost:3001)
     pm2 start ./proxy/server.js --name mikrotik-manager

-    # Start the API backend (port 3002)
-    pm2 start ./api-backend/server.js --name mikrotik-api-backend
     ```

 4.  **Save the Process List:**
-    This ensures `pm2` will automatically restart your applications on server reboot.
+    This ensures `pm2` will automatically restart your application on server reboot.
     ```bash
     pm2 save
     ```